ozzie-lam/rebyte-docs/apps/apps-with-cui/quick-start-weather.md

 * **NOTE**: This may not give you the desired results on just one try.
 We recommend you to try and improve one thing at a time and create more versions until you get the best results.

-## Step 3: Connect your App with Agent
+## Step 3: Connect your App with Tool

-* Click the "Connect to Agent" on the top right.
+* Click the "Connect to Tool" on the top right.

 <figure><img src="../../images/cui-5-1.png"></figure>